Dryope (daughter of Dryops): Ovid's account

 In Ovid's version of the story, Dryope was wandering by a lake, suckling her baby Amphissus, when she saw the bright red flowers of the lotus, formerly the nymph Lotis who, when fleeing from Priapus, had been changed into a tree.
 Dryope wanted to give the blossoms to her baby to play with, but when she picked one the tree started to tremble and bleed.
 She tried to run away, but the blood of the tree had touched her skin and she found her feet rooted to the spot.
-She slowly began to turn into a black poplar, the bark spreading up her legs from the earth, but just before the woody stiffness finally reached her throat and as her arms began sprouting twigs her husband Andraemon heard her cries and came to her.
+She slowly began to turn into a lotus tree, the bark spreading up her legs from the earth, but just before the woody stiffness finally reached her throat and as her arms began sprouting twigs her husband Andraemon heard her cries and came to her.
 She had just enough time to warn her husband to take care of their child and make sure that he did not pick flowers.
 She also told him to find Amphissus a nurse and to tell him to call her his mother.